From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 \[\boxed{\frac{d}{dx}\arcsin x = \frac{1}{\sqrt{1 - x^2}}}\]

 Drag \(a\) between \(-1\) and \(1\).
 The green tangent line to \(\arcsin x\) (blue) has slope \(\frac{1}{\sqrt{1-a^2}}\) (red dashed).
-Notice the slope blows up near \(x = \pm 1\) — the curve becomes vertical there!
+Observe that the slope diverges near \(x = \pm 1\) – the curve becomes vertical there.

 Deriving the Derivative of \(\ln x\) and \(a^x\)